KiFoundation/domo-pay-demo/README.md

 So create an intent with tht uri `pay:` and the action `ki.domopay.intent.action.PAY`

-For payment info you have to fill the bundle extra with this paramters :
+For payment info you have to fill the bundle extras with this paramters :

 -   `clientKey`: Your application client key;
 -   `amount`: Amount intended to be collected by this Charge.
 A positive integer representing how much to charge, in cents (e.g., 100 cents to charge $1.00).